Elections in California: Senate

 California, like all other states in the United States, is represented in the United States Senate by two senators.
 In addition to representatives in the House of Representatives, California's senators represent the state's constituents in Congress.
-Alex Padilla and Dianne Feinstein currently serve as the state's senators.
-Each senator is elected to serve a six-year term with Kamala Harris having last been elected in 2016 and Feinstein in 2018.
+Alex Padilla and Adam Schiff currently serve as the state's senators.
+Each senator is elected to serve a six-year term with Padilla having last been elected in 2022 and Schiff in 2024.
 After Kamala Harris was elected as Vice President in 2020, Padilla was appointed to serve the remainder of her term.
-Each U.S. senator is elected in a statewide election following earlier primary elections typically held in the first week of June during which both major national parties (the Democrats and Republicans) and minor parties nominate candidates via popular vote.
+Each U.S. senator is elected in a statewide election following earlier open primary elections typically held in the first week of June.
 There is no limit to the number of terms that a senator may serve so long as they continue to be elected to the position via statewide vote.

 House of Representatives

 Similarly, California is also represented in the US Congress by fifty-two members of Congress representing the fifty-two congressional districts in the state.
 As in all other states, these congressional districts are reapportioned every ten years following the release of a new census.
 Due to its status as the most populous state in the union, California has the largest number of representatives of any single state in Congress.
-These representatives are elected for two-year terms as per the rules of the House of Representatives and currently feature a number of prominent members of the body such as current Speaker of the House Kevin McCarthy.
+These representatives are elected for two-year terms as per the rules of the House of Representatives and currently feature a number of prominent members of the body such as former Speaker of the House Kevin McCarthy.